Continuing Education Activity

 Lamotrigine is available as tablets, chewable tablets, and orally disintegrating tablets.
-In a tablet form, it is available in formulations of as 25 mg, 100 mg, 150 mg, and 200 mg tablets.
-In a chewable, dispersible tablet form, it is available in formulations of 2 mg, 5 mg, and 25 mg dispersible tablets.
+It is available in formulations of 25 mg, 100 mg, 150 mg, and 200 mg tablets in a tablet form.
+A chewable, dispersible tablet form is available in formulations of 2 mg, 5 mg, and 25 mg dispersible tablets.
 The orally disintegrating tablets are available in formulations of 25 mg, 50 mg, 100 mg, and 200 mg.
 All formulations should be stored at room temperature and needs protection from light.

-Lamotrigine dosing requires alteration if it is given concurrently with carbamazepine, phenytoin, phenobarbital, primidone, rifampin, lopinavir/ritonavir, and atazanavir, ritonavir and valproic acid.
+Lamotrigine dosing requires alteration if given concurrently with carbamazepine, phenytoin, phenobarbital, primidone, rifampin, lopinavir/ritonavir, and atazanavir, ritonavir, and valproic acid.

 If it is necessary to discontinue lamotrigine, it should be done in a step-wise fashion over two weeks, if possible.
 There is a possibility of withdrawal seizures when discontinuing lamotrigine, which lessens if the drug is tapered rather than stopped quickly.

 If not used concurrently with carbamazepine, phenytoin, phenobarbital, primidone, rifampin, lopinavir/ritonavir, atazanavir, ritonavir, and valproic acid, dosing instructions are as follows.
 Initially, dosing is 25 mg given daily.
 At week three, the dose should increase to 50 mg daily.
 At week five, increase by an additional 50 mg each week or every other week.
 The typical maintenance ranges from 225 mg to 375 mg in two divided doses.